charmed-kubernetes/kubernetes-docs/index.md

 ## Project and community

-Snap and Snapcraft are members of the Ubuntu family.
-They're both open source projects that welcome community involvement, contributions, suggestions, fixes and constructive feedback.
+Charmed Kubernetes is a member of the Ubuntu family.
+It's an open source project that welcomes community involvement, contributions, suggestions, fixes and constructive feedback.

 * [Our Code of Conduct](https://ubuntu.com/community/code-of-conduct)
 * [Visit us on Slack at #canonical-kubernetes](https://communityinviter.com/apps/kubernetes/community)